Alex Kirilloff Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.78).
+- The Rays have a 3.78 team ERA that ranks third across all league pitching staffs.

-- Rays pitchers combine to allow 150 home runs (one per game), the least in the league.
+- Rays pitchers combine to allow 152 home runs (one per game), the fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.